Workflows

 Package test/package@6331508 pushed to s3://quilt-sergey-dev-metadata

-If you wish for your users to be able to skip workflows altogether, you can make workflow validation optional with is_workflow_required: false
+If you wish for your users to be able to skip workflows altogether, you can make workflow validation optional with `is_workflow_required: false` in your `config.yml`, and specify `workflow=None` in the API:

 >>> quilt3.Package().push(